-Fiera is the Manager of the Fund pursuant to the administration agreement.
+Fiera Capital is the Manager of the Fund pursuant to the administration agreement.
 The Manager ensures the daily administration of the Fund.
 It provides or ensures the Fund is provided with all services (accounting, custodial, portfolio management, record maintenance, transfer agent) required to function properly.

-The Fund may have received income from or paid operating fees to underlying funds managed by Fiera and/or limited partnerships managed by entities owned by Fiera.
+The Fund may have received income from or paid operating fees to underlying funds managed by Fiera Capital and/or limited partnerships managed by entities owned by Fiera Capital.

-As at December 31, 2022, a related shareholder owned class B shares representing 7.07% of Fiera's issued and outstanding shares (6.92% as at December 31, 2021).
-This related shareholder is entitled to appoint two of the eight directors of Fiera that the holders of class B shares are entitled to elect.
+As at December 31, 2023, a related shareholder owned class B shares representing 6.91% of Fiera Capital's issued and outstanding shares.
+This shareholder was entitled to appoint two of the eight directors of Fiera Capital that the holders of class B shares are entitled to elect.
 Transaction costs presented in the statements of comprehensive income, if any, may include brokerage fees paid to this related shareholder.
+Effective June 21, 2024, this shareholder is no longer considered a related party.
+Transactions with this shareholder prior to June 21, 2024, if any, are included in the tables below.

-Management, performance and fund accounting fees presented in the statements of comprehensive income, if any, are incurred by the Fund with Fiera.
+Management fees, performance fees, administration fees and fund accounting fees presented in the statements of comprehensive income, if any, are incurred by the Fund with Fiera Capital.